 - While the crust is cooking, cut the lemon in half, remove the seeds, and cut the lemon into chunks.

 - Put the chunks of lemon in a food processor or blender along with the sugar and lemon juice, and let it run until the lemon is completely broken up.
 Add the eggs, corn starch, 1/4 teaspoon of salt, and 3 tablespoons (45g) melted butter, and blend until almost smooth.
 (A few tiny bits of lemon pieces are fine.
 It doesn't need to be entirely smooth.)

-- When the crust comes out of the oven, reduce the heat of the oven to 300ºF (150ºC).
+- When the crust comes out of the oven, reduce the heat to 300ºF (150ºC).
 Pour the lemon filling over the hot crust and bake for 25 minutes or just until the filling stops jiggling and is barely set.

 - Remove from the oven and let cool completely.
 Once cool, carefully lift out the bars using the overhang of foil as a handle.
 Cut the bars into squares or rectangles.
 Sift powdered sugar over the top just before serving, if desired.